Tes3awy/PSIRT/README.md

 4. Open `config.py` and paste the following snippet.

-> To register a Cisco PSIRT OpenVuln API application on Cisco API Console (for `CLIENT_ID` and `CLIENT_SECRET`), follow a long with this [Cisco Guide](https://developer.cisco.com/docs/support-apis/#!application-registration/exploring-the-api-developer-portal) or this [Cisco Community Guide](https://community.cisco.com/t5/services-knowledge-base/accessing-the-cisco-psirt-openvuln-api-using-curl/ta-p/3652897)
+> To register a Cisco PSIRT OpenVuln API application on Cisco API Console (for `CLIENT_ID` and `CLIENT_SECRET`), follow a long with this [Cisco Guide](https://developer.cisco.com/docs/support-apis/#!application-registration/exploring-the-api-developer-portal) or this [Cisco Community Guide](https://community.cisco.com/t5/services-knowledge-base/accessing-the-cisco-psirt-openvuln-api-using-curl/ta-p/3652897) by Omar Santos.

 ```python
 class Config(object):